IMPRESS: History

 In September 2017, an Impress internal review concluded that some of its senior board members - Heaward, Emma Jones (former editor of Smash Hits magazine and deputy editor of the Sun's showbiz column Bizarre) and Máire Messenger Davies (emerita professor of media studies at Ulster University) - breached its own standards by appearing to be biased against a number of newspapers; it recommended they step down from the Board.
 Impress subsequently created a sub-committee excluding the three, to deal with any complaints relating to larger media companies.
 In November 2017, Jones and Messenger Davies were recused from the investigation of complaints about the Impress-regulated blog The Canary and its reporting on BBC politics editor Laura Kuenssberg after they shared tweets attacking her.
 In December 2017, it ruled that The Canary had breached its standards code by making false claims about Kuenssberg.
 In November 2017, founder member the Caerphilly Observer quit Impress due to concerns over transparency.

 In February 2018, Max Mosley initiated legal action using data protection laws against The Sun for its reporting on his funding ties to Impress.
-Further controversy over Mosley in March 2018 led to members considering their ties to the regular.
+Further controversy over Mosley in March 2018 led to members considering their ties to the regulator.

 In July 2018, Impress extended the scope of its arbitration scheme to include civil claims for breaches of the Data Protection Act.
-By this time it was regulating 109 titles.
-By this time, it had received five applications for arbitration and published two arbitration awards, relating to Evolve Politics and Byline Media.
+By this time it was regulating 109 titles and had received five applications for arbitration and published two arbitration awards, relating to Evolve Politics and Byline Media.

 In November 2018, Impress ruled against the blog Skwawkbox for breaching standards in its reporting on Wes Streeting MP.
 Streeting had complained to Impress after initially threatening on social media to sue Skwawkbox for its reporting of alleged abuse of black Labour MP Diane Abbott, with the site responding that it stood by its article.
 The complaint upheld was that the publishers did not take all reasonable steps to ensure accuracy, because Streeting had only been given four hours to respond to the blog's enquiry, a decision reached despite evidence that Streeting had been active on social media at the time.
 The panel did not make a judgment on the factual accuracy of the Skwawkbox article, stating that "The Committee was not in a position to test the veracity of the evidence provided by the Publisher".